COLLEGE PARK HISTORY

 - J.P.
 Holbrook's Edgewater Heights in 1924

 - Frank L. Anderson's Anderson Park in 1924

 The boom turned into a bust with The Great Depression of the 1930s.
 During this period, savvy businessman Welborn C. Phillips began buying many of the vacant lots in College Park, priming himself for a post-war economic boom.
-Many of the properties he purchased were those west of Edgewater Drive.
+Many of the properties he purchased were west of Edgewater Drive.

 College Park has been home to two well-known figures in the post-war years.
 Astronaut John Young lived at 815 West Princeton Street as a child.
 Young gave 42 years of active service to NASA, the longest career of any astronaut.
 He was the ninth person to walk on the moon as the Commander of Apollo 16 in 1972.

-Beat generation writer Jack Kerouac lived at 1418 Clouser Avenue during the publishing of his masterpiece On The Road.
+Beat generation writer Jack Kerouac lived at 1418 Clouser Avenue in 1957-58 during the publishing of his masterpiece On The Road.
 He also wrote his follow-up novel The Dharma Bums at this home.
 Kerouac’s home now houses a non-profit called The Kerouac Project, a haven for up-and-coming writers.
 Four writers are selected each year to stay in the home for three months.
 During their stay, they work on a writing project which is presented at the end of their residency.

 Unique to College Park - The Mystery Sink

 When you live in Florida, you accept the strange reality that one day a hole could open in the ground out of nowhere.
 This is precisely what happened in January 1922 in College Park’s Biltmore Shores area.